Shaaali/identity-apps/docs/guides/authentication/social-login/add-facebook-login.md

 ## Try it out

-Follow the steps given below
+Follow the steps given below.

 1. Access the application URL.
-2. Select **Login** to log in to your application.
+2. Click **Login** to open the Asgardeo login page.
-3. Select **Sign in with Facebook**.
+3. On the Asgardeo login page, click **Sign in with Facebook**.

 <img :src="$withBase('/assets/img/guides/idp/facebook-idp/sign-in-with-facebook.png')" alt="Login with Facebook" width=300>

-4. Enter credentials of an existing Facebook user to login.
+4. Log in to Facebook with an existing user account.
+5. The user is now redirected to the application and logged in.
 ::: info
-Once a customer successfully logs in with Facebook, a customer account will be created in the Asgardeo console.
-This user will be managed by Facebook.
+When a user successfully logs in with Facebook for the first time, a **customer** account is created in the Asgardeo console with the Facebook username.
+This new user account will be managed by Facebook.
 :::